yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/java-ysql.md

     $ mvn compile
     ```

-1. Run the application using the following command and verify your output as mentioned in the comments of the `sparkSQLJavaExample` file:
+1. Run the application using the following command and verify the output as described in the comments of the `sparkSQLJavaExample` file:

     ```sh
     $  mvn exec:java -Dexec.mainClass="sparkSQLJavaExample"